 (2) Subject to the directions of the Commission each committee may determine its own procedures.

-[Clause 5 amended by No. 19 of 2010 s.
+[Clause 5 amended: No. 19 of 2010 s.
 51; No. 28 of 2015 s.
 70.]

 5A.
 Temporary advisory committees

 (1) The Commission may from time to time, by resolution, appoint temporary advisory committees of such persons as it thinks fit to advise it on matters relevant to its functions.